sankar009/comparison/README.md

 Saves time and energy, all in one place.

+## How does this work?

+Comparison uses [Web Scraping](http://en.wikipedia.org/wiki/Web_scraping) technique to crawl over local online sites, gather all result and sort them by price, allowing the cheapest item to be listed on top among others.

 ## Where do you get all your sources?

 The list of local (Malaysia) online stores are: